Silver Spring is a series of three stunning deep blue lakes lined by dramatic cliff faces linking to the Wigwam Flats.

 The first lake has become iconic with acrobatic displays of cliff jumping, but if you're looking for a little more peace and seclusion you can take the lake trail towards the second and third lake.
 All three lakes are spring fed and have clear water for good fishing throughout the summer months with stocked rainbow trout up to 3 lbs.

 Please remember to be respectful of this special oasis.
 Be careful climbing on the ledges and cliffs, visitors have gotten injured here and it can take a long time to get help from Search & Rescue.

 Duration: 20 minutes/500m to first lake (steep section), 3.7km easy hike to 2nd & 3rd lake

 Elevation Gain: 90m

-Alternatively, if you have a 4x4 vehicle, you can also drive 700m up the power line road to a small parking area.
-From the second parking area, there is a steep trail that leads to the lake after a 10-minute hike.
+Please park courteously and off the road, if the parking lot is full please return another time.
 Continue up the trail to the left that will take you to the cliffs area (cliff jumping is at your own risk).
-You can hike a loop around the first two lakes or continue to the third lake.
+You can hike a trail along the eastern bank around the first two lakes or continue to the third lake.